1 Chronicles 3 – The Royal Line of David and the House of Jesse

 b.
 Bathshua: Most suppose that this is another name for Bathsheba.

 i.
-“Bathshua is probably an alternative pronunciation for Bathsheba, perhaps influence by 2:3, though Solomon is described unexpectedly as her fourth son (cf. 2 Samuel 12:24-25).”
+“Bathshua is probably an alternative pronunciation for Bathsheba, perhaps influenced by 1 Chronicles 2:3, though Solomon is described unexpectedly as her fourth son (cf. 2 Samuel 12:24-25).”
 (Selman)

 B. The royal line of Judah after David.